 Leveraging learning experiences to promote student engagement in a business ethics class

 The number of students choosing to undertake business education has expanded dramatically over the past two decades concomitantly with exponential growth in business courses offered.
-However, the focus tends to be on the ‘business of business’ while the ethical, moral and social responsibility of business practice is neglected.
-This study evaluates students’ responses to a new approach to teaching business ethics to an undergraduate cohort; a new,creative teaching model emphasizing a unique learning experience designed to encourage students to experience critical thinking, to analyse and synthesise ethical situations and reflect upon their learning experience.
+However, the focus tends to be on the 'business of business' while the ethical, moral and social responsibility of business practice is neglected.
+This study evaluates students' responses to a new approach to teaching business ethics to an undergraduate cohort using a creative teaching model emphasizing a unique learning experience designed to encourage students to experience critical thinking, to analyse and synthesise ethical situations and reflect upon their learning experience.
 The model, with the acronym S.T.A.R - See, Talk, Act and Review - was introduced.
 Students were provided with conceptual tools and techniques to examine, act and reflect on ethical issues.
-Using a mixed methods approach, students’ responses to the course were collected and their views of the new approach examined.
+Using a mixed methods approach, students' responses to the course were collected and their views of the new approach examined.
 Results suggest that, as well as a discernible shift in their view of the place of ethics in business, students have been far more engaged in the course and developing their learning experience.